"Bring out the candles, bring out the candles!" - Children sing this song in Hokkaido. What is its meaning and origin?|Domingo

 yukata

-Although "borrowing candles" is not seen much these days, the light of the candles quietly represents the lives and thoughts of people in the past.
+Although "borrowing candles" is not seen much these days, the light of the candles quietly conveys the lives and thoughts of people from long ago.
 Whether you have sung the song "Bring out the candles, bring them out," or not, if you think about this custom for a moment, it may bring back memories of quietly lit summers.

 Writer Profile